• Skip to primary navigation

 State-Level DEI Legislation: A Multi-State Overview

-At this time of this writing, thirty states have introduced or passed bills targeting DEI efforts.
+At this time of this update, 80 anti-DEI bills have been introduced or passed across 20 or more states since 2021.
+Twenty-eight of them have become law since 2023.
 Most focus on limiting them in public offices, public colleges and universities, and other organizations relying on state and federal funds.
-In many ways, this makes sense.
+In many ways, this seems to make sense.

 Although governments have sometimes failed horribly in fulfilling their duties, they are still charged with equal protection of our laws.
 Because of prior failures and the inequities they caused, some activists call on leaders to turn the tables.
-This has resulted in strong resistance to all DEI initiatives, in states such as:
+Sadly, this has resulted in strong resistance to all DEI initiatives.

 Photo of blocks spelling the words Equity, Inclusion, and Diversity behind a red circle with a line through it